Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Experiments

 \textbf{Source Models.} To validate our approach for evading detection, we include the most advanced open-source LLMs: Llama2, Llama3, and Mixtral.
 Specifically, for the base large model, we use Llama2-13B (\texttt{Llama2-13B-Chat}), Llama3-70B (\verb+Llama3-70B-Instruct+), and Mixtral-8$\times$7B (\texttt{Mixtral-8}$\times$\texttt{7B-Instruct-v0.1}).
 We use these source models as the base large models, attacked by small humanized model Llama2-7B (\texttt{Llama2-7B-Chat}), Llama3-8B (\texttt{Llama3-8B-Instruct}) and Mistral-7B (\texttt{Mistral-7B-Instruct-v0.1}), respectively.

-\textbf{The Detectors.} We conduct experiments with a variety of strong open-source detectors from prior literature, including RoBERTa-base and RoBERTa-large~\citep{solaiman2019release}, the language models trained for detection, the zero-shot detectors Likelihood and Log Rank, the perturbation-based zero-shot method DetectGPT~\citep{mitchell2023detectgpt} that uses a sampling model to generate perturbed texts and a surrogate model to compute the probability curvature of perturbed texts, DetectLLM~\citep{su2023detectllm} that measures the change in log probability or log rank of a passage after it is perturbed, DNA-GPT~\citep{yang2023dna} that calculates the divergence between multiple completions of texts, and Fast-DetectGPT~\citep{bao2023fast} which uses a surrogate model respectively to compute the conditional probability curvature for the texts obtained from the sampling model.
+\textbf{The Detectors.} We conduct experiments with a variety of strong open-source detectors from prior literature, including RoBERTa-base and RoBERTa-large~\citep{solaiman2019release}, the language models trained for detection, the zero-shot detectors Likelihood and Log Rank, the perturbation-based zero-shot method DetectGPT~\citep{mitchell2023detectgpt}, DetectLLM~\citep{su2023detectllm} and DNA-GPT~\citep{yang2023dna}.
+We also involve Fast-DetectGPT~\citep{bao2023fast} that uses a surrogate model respectively to compute the conditional probability curvature for the texts obtained from the sampling model, and Binoculars~\cite{hans2024spotting} that computes the ratio of perplexity to cross-perplexity obtained from ``observer" and ``performer" models.

-\textbf{The Settings.} We evaluate the zero-shot methods in two settings, the white-box (source model is known) setting and black-box (source model is unknown) setting~\citep{yang2023survey}.
-In the white-box setting, we assess the zero-shot detectors using each source model for scoring, and typically, Fast-DetectGPT also utilizes the source model for sampling.
-In the black-box setting, a surrogate model is used for scoring.
-Following~\citep{bao2023fast}, we utilize \verb+GPT-Neo-2.7B+~\citep{black2021gpt} as the surrogate model for all detectors.
-Apart from it, Fast-DetectGPT also adpots a \verb+GPT-J-6B+~\citep{gpt-j} as the sampling model in the black-box setting.
+\textbf{The Settings.} We evaluate the zero-shot methods in two settings, the \emph{white-box} (source model is known) setting and \emph{black-box} (source model is unknown) setting~\citep{yang2023survey,bao2023fast}.
+Following~\citep{bao2023fast}, we set the surrogate model in each detector to be identical to the source model, whereas in the black-box setting, the surrogate model differs from the source model.
+We utilize \verb+GPT-Neo-2.7B+~\citep{black2021gpt} as the surrogate model for all detectors~\citep{bao2023fast}.
+Apart from it, Fast-DetectGPT adpots a \verb+GPT-J-6B+~\citep{gpt-j} as the sampling model in the black-box setting.
+Binoculars adopts a \verb+Falcon-7B+ as the observer and \verb+Falcon-7B-Instruct+~\citep{almazrouei2023falcon} as the performer model.
 In both settings, DetectGPT applies \verb+T5-3B+~\citep{raffel2020exploring} as the sampling model to generate the perturbed texts.